CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 The bridge contract is the major state transition of the bridge.
 It holds the operations state and protects the execution using the trusted addresses voting/signing mechanisms.
-Also, it has an owner account that can change the settings of the contract or request operation execution from the relayers.
+Also, it has an owner account that can change the settings of the contract/tokens or request operation execution from the relayers.

 #### Tokens registry